How Important is Investing for Women?

 To sum it up

 Despite working and earning, many women in India are still dependent on men.
-Sometimes they leave the workforce sooner because of personal commitments, other times they fall back on financial goals because of lower remuneration and unequal work opportunities.
-While the society around women changes and makes way for a more progressive work culture, women also need to adapt to investing in their plans.
+Sometimes they leave the workforce sooner because of personal commitments.Other times they fall back on financial goals because of lower remuneration and unequal work opportunities.
+While the society around women is changing and making way for a more progressive work culture, women also need to adapt and start investing.

 People like you also read...